netjson/netjson/README.rst

 * `Principle of least astonishment`_: use accepted terminology
 * **Explicit names**: prefer verbose explicit names, eg: "operating_system" is better than "os"

-Once we get to a first version, we should implement these formats in softwares like:
+Once we get to a first version, we should implement these formats in software like:

 * Firwmares and linux modules
 * Routing protocols